cwdatlas/RetriageDashboard/README.md

   - Add correct organization, colors and other esthetic changes to webapp
   - Get in contact with Jeff Wald for help and guidance with first attempt at Carroll Design
 - 3/14
-  - TBD
+  - Continue to update the style of the application.
 - 3/21
-  - TBD
+  - TBD -- Wiggle Room --
 - 3/28
-  - TBD
+  - Deployment of Application
 - 4/4
   - Create online documentation for students in the future.
   - validate that all code is effectively commented and correct javadocs annotations